-You’d be hard-pressed to find something with ANC that works as well as the AUKEY Active Noise Cancelling Wireless Headphones for the same money.
+You’d be hard-pressed to find something with ANC that works as well as the AUKEY Active Noise Canceling Wireless Headphones for the same money.
 For even better ANC and isolation, and approximately twice the price (which is still only $100), try the Monoprice BT-600ANC.
 It comes with aptX codec support, which means higher quality audio and lower latency video streaming.

 While the frequency response sounds wonky in a slightly different way, it’s still roughly consumer-friendly.
 Both headsets appear to ape the more premium Sony WH-1000XM4 in clean non-descript looks.
 At a glance, people would not detect that you paid $100 for what looks quite a lot like high-end Sony headphones.

-Keep looking: The best noise cancelling earbuds
+Keep looking: The best noise canceling earbuds